webrecorder/pywb/README.rst

 --------------------------

-There is now also a downloadable point-and-click `Web Archive Player <https://github.com/ikreymer/webarchiveplayer>`_ which provides a native OS X and Windows application for browsing web archives, built using pywb.
+There is now also a downloadable point-and-click `Web Archive Player <https://github.com/ikreymer/webarchiveplayer>`_ which provides a native OS X and Windows desktop client application for browsing web archives, built using **pywb**.

 You can use this tool to quickly check the contents of any WARC or ARC file through a simple point-and-click GUI interface, no command line tools needed.